 Antidepressants and Anxiety

 There is no one-size-fits-all approach to anxiety, because there is more than one anxiety condition, anxiety has different causes and symptoms, and people respond to medications differently.

 But doctors do commonly prescribe antidepressants to treat anxiety.
 They include:

 While the drugs themselves are all different, they all affect the serotonin system in the body.
-There is little medical reason to choose one over another.
 Most often, a doctor will choose based on their own personal preference, the history of side effects, the allergies of the person with anxiety, other medications, etc.